colmokeeffe/WT3.0/README.md

-Welcome to the Playlist 6
+Welcome to WT2.0
 =========================

-Version 6 of the Playlist application
+Version 3 of ICT Skills